zaufi/zaufi.github.com/my-paludis-hooks-and-addons.md

 I have `*/* -nls` in my `/etc/paludis/use.conf`, but some packages just don't have that USE flag, but install localizations anyway (yep, cuz ebuild authors just lazy ppl... most of the time).
-So `app-admin/localpurge` was "invented" to cleanup unused locales (ALL in my case).
-But `localepurge` will remove `*.mo` files after install, so when uninstall a package, some files will be marked as _gone_.
+So `app-admin/localpurge` was "invented" to cleanup unused locales (allof them in my case).
+But `localepurge` will remove `*.mo` files after install, so when a package gets uninstalled, some files will be marked as _gone_.
 One simple rule will do the job better:
 {% highlight xml %}
     <package spec="*/*" descr="locale-cleaner">
         <rm cd="/usr/share/locale/" dst="*/LC_MESSAGES/*.mo" />
     </package>
 {% endhighlight %}
-Because manipulations (deleting `*.mo` files) will be done **before** install, all that files even won't be counted by package manager.
+Because manipulations (deleting `*.mo` files) will be done **before** merge, all that files even won't be counted by a package manager.
 And I'm not telling about that you don't need to run any tool periodically (or via cron) -- all your packages will be already clean w/o any manual actions :)

 Translations is a part of the "problem": some packages (like `alsa-utils`) want to install translated manual pages